UnitPlus

 currency area.

-An essential instrument for stabilizing the inflation rate is its
+of around 2%.
+An essential instrument for stabilizing the inflation

-interest rate policy.
-With the help of this policy, the ECB can
+rate is its interest rate policy.
+With the help of this policy, the

-control the amount of money in circulation, i.e., put more or less
+ECB can control the amount of money in circulation, i.e., put more

-money into circulation, which directly influences the inflation
+or less money into circulation, which directly influences the

-rate.
-For example, if more money is in circulation, the money is
+inflation rate.
+For example, if more money is in circulation, the

-rate is the interest rate at which commercial banks can borrow and
+is the interest rate at which commercial banks can borrow and invest

-invest money from the ECB.
-If, for example, the interest rate
+money from the ECB.
+If, for example, the interest rate increases,

-increases, banks borrow less money from the ECB, and the economic
+banks borrow less money from the ECB, and the economic environment

 In addition, the ECB manages the official foreign reserves of the EU